Lavnya16/MedBridge/Report.md

 ---

 ## Introduction
+The healthcare industry is increasingly burdened by rising patient volumes, staff shortages, and inefficient, outdated management systems.
+Many hospitals still rely on fragmented, paper-based workflows, resulting in delays, errors, and poor coordination.
+This lack of integration hampers effective patient care and resource management, especially in emergency situations.

+To address these challenges, MedBridge is designed as a smart hospital management system that leverages modern technologies like cloud computing and real-time data integration.
+The platform aims to create a unified hospital ecosystem that connects patients, doctors, and administrators on a single web-based platform, improving workflow efficiency and patient care.

+MedBridge will offer real-time updates on bed availability, doctor schedules, and patient records, along with automated workflows to reduce manual data entry.
+Its customizable and scalable architecture will ensure that the system can adapt to hospitals of all sizes.
+By enhancing hospital operations and enabling faster decision-making, MedBridge will significantly improve the overall healthcare experience.

 ### Background and Motivation
 Healthcare systems worldwide are under increasing pressure due to rising patient volumes, limited medical personnel, and the growing demand for high-quality, accessible services.
 Traditional hospital workflows are largely manual, paper-based, and fragmented, often resulting in delays, errors, and inefficiencies.